Kuwait Roundabout mass killings

 In March 2024, during the Gaza war, civilians seeking humanitarian aid were attacked at the Kuwait Roundabout near Gaza City, causing mass killings.
-According to the Gaza's Health Ministry, 21 Gazans were killed and 155 were wounded.
-Al Jazeera and Euro-Med Monitor reported eyewitness testimonies, including from Mohammed Ghurab, the director of emergency services at Al-Shifa Hospital, saying Israeli forces were responsible.
+According to the Gaza Health Ministry (GHM), 21 Gazans were killed and 155 were wounded.
+Al Jazeera and Euro-Med Monitor reported eyewitness testimonies—including from Mohammed Ghurab, the director of emergency services at al-Shifa Hospital—saying Israeli forces were responsible.

 The Israel Defense Forces (IDF) responded to the accusations saying they did not open in fire at the convoy, claiming that armed militants fired against the Gazan civilians while waiting for the aid convoy to arrive.

 Background

-In the aftermath of the 7 October attack by Hamas, Israel declared on 9 October that it would temporarily restrict the entry of food supplies into Gaza.
+In the aftermath of the October 7 attack by Hamas, Israel declared on 9 October that it would temporarily restrict the entry of food supplies into the Gaza Strip.
 This measure, as stated by the Israeli authorities, aims to mitigate the security risk posed by Hamas, including the prevention of military supplies being covertly brought in under the pretense of humanitarian assistance.
 Since then, aid has been supplied to Gaza in various forms and under strict security.
 Despite global efforts, people in Gaza are suffering severe food shortages.

-According to the Gaza-based Government Media Office, as of 12 March 2024, Israeli attacks on crowds of aid seekers throughout Gaza had killed at least 400 people since the start of the conflict, including in the Flour massacre on 29 February.
-The assaults were described by the Gaza Ministry of Health as "horrific massacres" by Israeli soldiers opening fire on crowds waiting for humanitarian assistance, while Israel disputes this.
+According to the Gaza-based Government Media Office, as of 12 March 2024, Israeli attacks on crowds of aid seekers throughout Gaza had killed at least 400 people since the start of the conflict, including in the Flour Massacre on 29 February.
+The assaults were described by the Gaza Ministry of Health (GHM) as "horrific massacres" by Israeli soldiers opening fire on crowds waiting for humanitarian assistance, while Israel disputes this.
 By mid-March, Al Jazeera English stated that attacks on aid seekers in northern Gaza were "a near-daily occurrence" and the "new normal".
-Without assigning blame, the United Nations human rights office has documented more than two dozen attacks as people wait for aid since mid-January 2024.
+Without assigning blame, the Office of the United Nations High Commissioner for Human Rights (OHCHR) has documented more than two dozen attacks as people wait for aid since mid-January 2024.